cujojs/most/docs/api.md

 most.fromPromise(promise): ----a|
 ```

 Create a stream containing the outcome of a promise.
 If the promise fulfills, the stream will contain the promise's value.
 If the promise rejects, the stream will be in an error state with the promise's rejection reason as its error.
-See [flatMapError](#flatmaperror) for error recovery.
+See [recoverWith](#recoverwith) for error recovery.

 ### most.from